Compulsory Basic Training

-Because unlike ADI’s (car instructors) there is are no dual controls, the trainee must not be allowed to go onto the road if there is any doubt about their ability.
+Unlike ADI’s (car instructors) there are no dual controls.
+The trainee must not be allowed onto the road if there is any doubt regarding their ability.

 Instructors must use precise and limited instruction so as not to confuse the trainee.
 Under or overuse of verbal instruction on the radio can become a hindrance to the learner rider.

 The legal requirement for teaching learners off-road is a ratio of 4:1 and when conducting On-Road Training 2:1.

 CBT Elements must not be taught out of the order laid down by the DVSA.
 Students must not be moved through the syllabus if they have not grasped the previous lesson.

 Compulsory Basic Training Certificate (DL196)

 Once Compulsory Basic Training has been completed to the satisfaction of the trainer, a DL196 (CBT Certificate) can be issued to the trainee.

 If a student does not meet the necessary standard, they must return to complete further training.
 They must be able to demonstrate a safe and satisfactory riding standard to be able to ride unaccompanied on the road.